avanderw/skill-tracker/README.md

 ```

 ### Add a match
+> A player is not required when adding a match.
+They will automatically be created.
+> Spelling mistakes create new players.
+Use 'match rm' to remove bad matches and 'player mv' to fix spelling mistakes.

+The most common command to follow `match add ...` is `game view ...`.
+Thus the two commands were chained together.
 ```shell script
 $ java -jar ./target/skill-tracker.jar match add Naruto Sasuke,Orochimaru,Nagato Kabuto,Gaara -r=1,2,3 -g=Naruto
 Successfully created match